dcSpark/cardano-multiplatform-lib/wasm/README.md

 # wasm

-WASM bindings covering the `chain` and `crypto` crates.
-We will need to try to split this off into separate bindings crates later if that is possible.
+WASM bindings covering the `chain` crate.
+Includes the `crypto` crate as a dependency so you do not need to use both as both are output in WASM builds.